bagder/irchistory/README.md

 codes.
 CTCP/2 was meant to define how codes and perhaps more important new codes should be introduced in order to let old clients remain functional.
-It was also meant to address the IPv6 problems the DCC intiating sequence has.
+It was also meant to address the IPv6 problems the DCC initiating sequence has.
 The CTCP/2 project died as well.

 [IRCv3](https://ircv3.net/) - *"We’re the IRCv3 Working Group – a
 collection of IRC software developers and network staff that develop